JustSleightly/Resources/Terms and Conditions.md

 ---

 # Crediting:
 Please credit **@JustSleightly#0001** and provide a link to this [Discord](https://discord.sleightly.dev) server where applicable ([https://discord.sleightly.dev](https://discord.sleightly.dev)) .
-A link my [Store](store.sleightly.dev) would also be appreciated, but the discord is higher priority as it is a prerequisite for purchasing.
+A link to my [Store](store.sleightly.dev) would also be appreciated, but the discord is higher priority as it is a prerequisite for purchasing.